0%

 Biogas plants on pig farms

 We design and implement biogas plants in Ukraine, taking into account the specifics of pig farms, types of manure removal and characteristics of raw materials.
-We guarantee efficient biogas production, reduced emissions and compliance with environmental requirements.
+We guarantee efficient biogas production, reduced emissions, and compliance with environmental requirements.

 Without a biogas plant: